-Columns are the vertical "cuts" of data and are also known as fields.
+Columns are the vertical cuts of data and are also known as fields.
 In the table below, EmployeeID, LastName, FirstName, HireDate, and Country are columns in the table.
 An example column (FirstName) is enclosed in the blue box.
 The individual data elements are in cells.
 Davolio, Steven, and USA are examples of cell contents.

 The four most common code interactions with a database are create, read, update, and delete.
 Each of these operations is accomplished by queries (questions) issued to the database.
 The queries are submitted in the form of SQL (Structured Query Language) statements.
 The CREATE and INSERT statements are issued to create databases, create tables, and insert new data into tables.
 The SELECT statement is used to read from the database.
 The UPDATE and DELETE statements perform their respective operations.
 The window below shows the SELECT SQL statement (highlighted) that was automatically generated by a wizard.
 We will walk-through wizards in the sections below to produce the DatabaseExample application.
 You can see that the SELECT statement reads the field data from the Employees table which produced our example table above.

 Most databases in production applications today are known as RDBMS (Relational Database Management Systems).
-The "Relational" in RDBMS refers to the relationship between tables.
+The Relational in RDBMS refers to the relationship between tables.
 When two tables together contain data required to answer the query, a relation is established between the two tables to facilitate the operation.
-Establishing a relation between tables is referred to as "joining" the the tables.
+Establishing a relation between tables is referred to as joining the tables.
 The three main relation types are one-to-one (1:1), one-to-many (1:M), and many-to-many (N:M).
 The relation types are described in the table below.

 The PK in the primary table supplies the link to the FK in the child table.
 The PK and FK fields are not required to have the same name however that is usually the case.
 The data types and content of the PK and FK fields must match.
 When a relationship has been established between tables using the PK and FK constraints, referential integrity will be enforced by the database.
 This means that a record in the parent table (the table with the PK) cannot be deleted from the parent table if a matching record in the child table (the table with the FK) exists.
 Doing so would produce an orphan record (a record in the child table with no related record in the parent table).